rajvipulraj401/JavascriptCodes_Practise/es6 code/README.md

 ----------------------------------------------------------------------------------

-5)we can  pass  argument into an arrow function. like this👇🏼
+5) we can  pass  argument into an arrow function. like this👇🏼

 const multiplier = (item, multi) => item * multi;